CloudCannon/Jekyll-Tips/_guide/blog.md

 ![Blog](/img/guide/blog/blog.png)

-Let's see how we can have our client update the blog.
+Let's see how our client updates the blog.

 Go to the Collections tab in [CloudCannon](http://cloudcannon.com).
 This bring up two tabs, Draft Posts and Published Posts.